Fedami/powerrevshell---rev.ps1/README.md

 socks-start <L-PORT> <P-PORT>
 ```

-You can also omit <L-PORT> <P-PORT>, by default L-PORT is 8080 and P-PORT is 1080.
+You can also omit <L-PORT> and <P-Port>, by default L-PORT is 8080 and P-PORT is 1080

 ### socks-stop

 ### socks
 ### close

 ## Rev.ps1